John D. Arnold

-John Douglas Arnold (born 1974) is an American philanthropist, former Enron executive and founder of Arnold Ventures LLC, formerly the Laura and John Arnold Foundation.
+John Douglas Arnold (born 1974) is an American billionaire.
 In 2007, Arnold became the youngest billionaire in the U.S. His firm, Centaurus Advisors, LLC, was a Houston-based hedge fund specializing in trading energy products that closed in 2012.
 He now focuses on philanthropy through Arnold Ventures LLC.
-Arnold is a board member of Breakthrough Energy Ventures.
+Arnold is a board member of Breakthrough Energy Ventures and since February 2024, is a member of the board of directors of Meta.

 Early life

 Arnold was raised in Dallas, Texas, and he was the younger of two sons.
-His mother later would work as an accountant at Centaurus.
-His father was a lawyer and died when Arnold was 18.
+His mother was a teacher and would later work as an accountant at Centaurus.
+His father was a corporate lawyer and died when Arnold was 18.
 At 14, he started his first company selling collectible sports cards called Blue Chip Cards.
+He completed high school at Hillcrest High School in 1992.

 A 1995 graduate of Vanderbilt University, he completed a degree in mathematics and economics in three years.
 He is a member of Lambda Chi Alpha.